lketzer/platypos/README.md

 ### Planet Model description: <br>
-At the moment, the user can choose between two planet models.
+The user can choose between three planet models.

-1. *Planet with a rocky core and H/He envelope atop* <br>
+1. *Planet with a rocky core and H/He envelope atop (LoFo14)* <br>
 We use the tabulated models of Lopez & Fortney (2014)<sup>[7](#Lopez-Fortney-14)</sup>, who calculate radii for low-mass planets with hydrogen-helium envelopes on top of Earth-like rocky cores, taking into account the cooling and thermal contraction of the atmospheres of such planets over time.
 Their simulations extend to young planetary ages, at which planets are expected to still be warm and possibly inflated.
 Simple analytical fits to their simulation results are provided, which we use to trace the thermal and photoevaporative evolution of the planetary radius over time.

+1. *Planet with a rocky core and H/He envelope atop (ChRo16)* <br>
+We use the analytical fits of the mass-radius-age relation for planets with rocky cores and H/He envelopes by Chen & Rogers (2016).
+They use MESA to model the planetary radius evolution over time.

-1. *Planet which follows the empirical mass-radius relationships observed for planets around older stars* <br> (see Otegi et al. (2020)<sup>[8](#Otegi-et-al-2020)</sup>, also Chen & Kipping (2017)<sup>[9](#Chen-Kipping-2017)</sup>) <br>
+1. *Planet which follows the empirical mass-radius relationships observed for planets around older stars (Ot20)* <br> (see Otegi et al. (2020)<sup>[8](#Otegi-et-al-2020)</sup>, also Chen & Kipping (2017)<sup>[9](#Chen-Kipping-2017)</sup>) <br>
 These "mature" relationships show two regimes, one for small rocky planets up to radii of about 2 Earth radii and one for larger planets with volatile-rich envelopes.
 The scatter is low in the rocky planet regime and larger in the gaseous planet regime: as core vs. envelope fractions may vary, there is a broader range of observed masses at a given planetary radius for those larger planets.